GurpreetDel/namaste-react/README.md

 - React is imported as an npm package rather than using CDN links (which are commented out in the HTML file)

 - The application demonstrates the core concept of React's virtual DOM by creating elements with `React.createElement`

+- Browser compatibility is configured with browserslist to support:
+  - Last 2 versions of all browsers
+  - Browsers with more than 1% market share
+  - Browsers that are still maintained

 ## Future Enhancements